blacktirion/email-oauth2-proxy-docker/README.md

 Dockerized Version of [Email OAuth 2.0 Proxy](https://github.com/simonrob/email-oauth2-proxy/) This runs in --no-gui mode.

 ## Docker Updates
 This repository has an automated method that will rebuild the docker container if an issue is opened (see the issues tab).
-This is to accommodate any changes to the python in on [Email OAuth 2.0 Proxy](https://github.com/simonrob/email-oauth2-proxy/).
+This is to accommodate any changes to the python on [Email OAuth 2.0 Proxy](https://github.com/simonrob/email-oauth2-proxy/).
 If this docker image is out of date, please submit that request and it will build automatically.

 ## Config File Placement